a-karma/Bogor_Workshop/DAY_2/Session2.md

 BAM file indexing serves to expedite the extraction of alignments within a particular genomic region, eliminating the need to scan the entire BAM file for each query.
 The `samtools index` command serves as the standard tool for creating indexes for BAM files.
 It accepts a sorted BAM file as input and generates an associated index file.

-We are going to process only one bam through this pipeline but if you finish early you can repeate these steps for all samples.
+We are going to process only one bam through this pipeline but if you finish early you can repeate `Exercise 2` and then follow these steps for each sample.

 Let's start with the sorting.
 The usage of `samtools sort` is as follows: